-NHS 111 is a non-emergency phone service and 111 website for you to access when you urgently need medical help or advice but it’s not a life-threatening situation.
-NHS 111 is free and accessible 24/7, 365 days a year.
+NHS 111 is a non-emergency phone service and website for urgent medical help or advice.
+NHS 111 is free and open 24/7, every day of the year.

 When to call NHS 111